GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 > [!NOTE]
 > To control file versions in your distribution, you can either invalidate files or use versioned file names.
 However, versioning is recommended for frequent updates as it ensures users receive the correct file despite caching, simplifies log analysis, enables serving different versions to different users, facilitates rolling updates, and is more cost-effective by avoiding invalidation fees.

+### CloudFront Distributions

+An Amazon CloudFront distribution is the core configuration unit that defines how content is delivered from your origin servers to end-users.
+It acts as a global content delivery network (CDN) that caches content at edge locations, reducing latency and improving performance for users worldwide.
+When creating a CloudFront distribution, you must configure various settings to optimize content delivery, enhance security, and meet specific application requirements.

+#### Content Origin

+The origin is the source of the content that CloudFront delivers to users.
+A single CloudFront distribution can support up to 25 origins, allowing you to serve content from multiple sources.
+Origins can be of different types, each suited for specific use cases:

+- **Amazon S3 Buckets**: S3 is the most common origin for static content such as images, videos, and documents.
+When using S3 as an origin, you can configure it as a website endpoint or a REST API endpoint.
+To secure access to the S3 bucket, you can use Origin Access Control (OAC) or Origin Access Identity (OAI), which restrict direct access to the bucket and ensure that all requests are routed through CloudFront.

+- **Custom HTTP Servers**: Custom origins are used for dynamic content or APIs hosted on HTTP servers.
+These servers can be Amazon EC2 instances, Elastic Load Balancers (ELB), or even on-premises servers.
+When using a custom origin, you must ensure that the server is properly configured to handle requests from CloudFront, including setting up security groups, firewall rules, and SSL/TLS certificates.

+- **AWS Media Services**: For media delivery, you can use AWS Elemental MediaPackage for video streaming or AWS Elemental MediaStore for media storage and delivery.
+These services are optimized for high-performance media workloads and integrate seamlessly with CloudFront.

+- **Other AWS Services**: CloudFront can also integrate with Lambda Function URLs for serverless compute or API Gateway for RESTful APIs.
+These integrations enable you to deliver dynamic content or serverless applications at scale.

+#### Access Control

+Access control in CloudFront determines how users interact with your content.
+You can configure your distribution to allow public access or restrict access to specific users or groups:

+- **Public Access**: By default, CloudFront serves content to all users without restrictions.
+This is ideal for publicly available content such as websites, blogs, or media files.

+- **Restricted Access**: For private content, you can use signed URLs or signed cookies to restrict access.
+Signed URLs are time-limited URLs that grant access to specific files, while signed cookies provide access to multiple files for a limited time.
+Additionally, you can use AWS Identity and Access Management (IAM) policies to restrict access to specific AWS accounts or roles.

+#### Security

+Security is a critical aspect of CloudFront configurations.
+CloudFront provides several features to protect your content and ensure secure delivery:

+- **AWS WAF (Web Application Firewall)**: AWS WAF integrates with CloudFront to protect against common web exploits such as SQL injection, cross-site scripting (XSS), and distributed denial-of-service (DDoS) attacks.
+You can configure WAF rules to block malicious traffic or allow only trusted sources.

+- **HTTPS Enforcement**: CloudFront supports HTTPS using AWS Certificate Manager (ACM) or custom SSL/TLS certificates.
+You can enforce HTTPS-only access to ensure that all communication between users and CloudFront is encrypted.

+- **Field-Level Encryption**: For sensitive data such as credit card numbers or personal information, you can enable field-level encryption.
+This feature encrypts specific fields in HTTP requests at the edge before forwarding them to the origin, ensuring end-to-end security.

+#### Cache Key Customization

+The cache key is a unique identifier that CloudFront uses to store and retrieve cached content.
+By customizing the cache key, you can control how CloudFront caches your content and improve cache efficiency:

+- **Query String Parameters**: You can configure CloudFront to include or exclude specific query string parameters in the cache key.
+For example, if your application uses query strings for language settings (e.g., `?lang=en`), you can cache content separately for each language.

+- **HTTP Headers**: CloudFront can cache content based on specific HTTP headers such as `Accept-Language` or `User-Agent`.
+This is useful for serving different content to users based on their device type or language preferences.

+- **Cookies**: You can configure CloudFront to include or exclude specific cookies in the cache key.
+For example, if your application uses cookies for session management, you can cache content separately for each session.

+#### Origin Request Settings

+Origin request settings define how CloudFront interacts with your origin server.
+These settings allow you to customize the requests that CloudFront sends to the origin:

+- **Forward Headers**: You can configure CloudFront to include specific headers (e.g., `Authorization`) in requests to the origin.
+This is useful for passing authentication tokens or other metadata to the origin.

+- **Forward Cookies**: CloudFront can forward cookies to the origin for personalized content.
+For example, if your application uses cookies to track user preferences, you can forward these cookies to the origin to serve customized content.

+- **Forward Query Strings**: CloudFront can include query strings in requests to the origin.
+This is useful for dynamic content that depends on query string parameters.

+#### Geographic Restrictions

+CloudFront allows you to restrict access to your content based on the geographic location of your users.
+This feature is useful for complying with regional regulations or licensing agreements:

+- **Geo-Blocking**: You can block users from specific countries using AWS WAF or CloudFront's built-in geo-restriction feature.
+For example, you can block access to your content from countries where it is not licensed.

+- **Geo-Whitelisting**: Alternatively, you can allow access only from selected regions.
+This is useful for restricting access to specific markets or regions.

+#### Logging

+Logging is essential for monitoring and analyzing content delivery.
+CloudFront provides two types of logs:

+- **Standard Logs**: Standard logs track user activity and request details.
+These logs are stored in an S3 bucket and can be analyzed using tools like Amazon Athena or AWS Glue.
+- **Real-Time Logs**: Real-time logs provide near-instant visibility into traffic patterns.
+These logs are useful for troubleshooting and monitoring live traffic.

+### Cache Behaviors

+Cache behaviors define how CloudFront handles requests for specific content paths.
+Each cache behavior associates a path pattern (e.g., `/images/*.jpg`) with specific settings and an origin.
+This allows you to customize content delivery and caching based on your application's requirements.

+#### Path Pattern

+The path pattern specifies the URL paths to which the cache behavior applies.
+For example:

+- `/images/*.jpg` : Targets all `.jpg` files within the images directory and its subdirectories.

+- `/api/*`: Targets all requests to the api path.

+- `*`: Acts as the default cache behavior, which is mandatory in every CloudFront distribution.
+This behavior applies when no other path patterns match a request.

+- **Priority Order** : If multiple behaviors could match a request, CloudFront evaluates them in priority order, from most specific to least specific.
+For example, a request for `/img/cats/kitten.jpg` will match `/img/cats/*` before `/img/*`.

+#### Target Origin

+The target origin defines the origin server from which CloudFront retrieves content when a request matches the path pattern.
+Supported origins include:

+- **Amazon S3 Buckets**: Ideal for static content.
+- **Custom HTTP Servers**: For dynamic content or APIs.
+- **AWS Media Services**: For media delivery.

+#### Viewer Protocol Policy

+The viewer protocol policy determines the protocols (HTTP and/or HTTPS) that viewers can use to access your content.
+Options include:

+- **Allow All**: Viewers can use both HTTP and HTTPS.
+- **Redirect to HTTPS**: HTTP requests are automatically redirected to HTTPS.
+- **HTTPS Only**: Only HTTPS requests are allowed; HTTP requests receive a 403 Forbidden response.

+#### Allowed HTTP Methods

+The allowed HTTP methods setting specifies which HTTP methods CloudFront processes and forwards to your origin.
+Options include:

+- **GET, HEAD**: For retrieving content.
+- **POST, PUT, DELETE**: For modifying content.
+- **OPTIONS, PATCH**: For advanced use cases.

+#### Cache Policy

+The cache policy defines how CloudFront caches content.
+Key settings include:

+- **Minimum, Maximum, and Default TTL**: Control how long content is cached.
+- **Cache Key Settings**: Include or exclude headers, cookies, and query strings.

+#### Origin Request Policy

+The origin request policy controls the information (headers, cookies, query strings) that CloudFront includes in requests to your origin.
+Key settings include:

+- **Forward Headers**: Include specific headers (e.g., `Authorization`).
+- **Forward Cookies**: Pass cookies to the origin.
+- **Forward Query Strings**: Include query strings in requests.

+#### Function Associations

+Function associations allow you to associate CloudFront Functions or Lambda@Edge functions with specific cache behaviors.
+These functions execute custom code in response to viewer or origin requests.
+Use cases include:

+- **Authentication**: Validate user credentials before serving content.
+- **URL Rewriting**: Modify URLs dynamically.
+- **A/B Testing**: Serve different content based on user attributes.

+#### Response Headers Policy

+The response headers policy enables you to add or modify HTTP response headers before CloudFront returns the response to the viewer.
+Use cases include:

+- **Security Headers**: Add headers like `Content-Security-Policy` or `Strict-Transport-Security`.
+- **CORS Headers**: Enable cross-origin resource sharing.